Asabeneh/JavaScript-for-Everyone/readMe.md

     year_2019
 ```

 Camel case or the first way of declaring is conventional in JavaScript.
+In this material, camelCase variables will be used.

 Invalid variable:
 ```js